setuabhi/DataStr/src/SystemDesign/SOLID.md

 **Interface Segregation Principle (ISP)**

-    Clients should not be forced to depend on interfaces they do not use, Interface class should have least generic methods to override
+    Clients should not be forced to depend on interfaces they do not use, Interface class should have least generic methods to override. while in Liscov we don't force as it was a class but there also all methods should be substitutable

 **Java Code**